angellgunn/alternate-silversurfer/themes/cocoa-eh/README.md

 #### Blazing fast

-Everything is made here to make the theme **really fast** to load : inline CSS, deferred Javascript, fonts loaded in an asynchronous way with replacement fonts when they're not loaded, etc. ...
+Everything is made here to make the theme **really fast** to load: inline CSS, deferred Javascript, fonts loaded in an asynchronous way with replacement fonts when they're not loaded, etc. ...
 Even with a GPRS connection, your blog is readable.

 > With gzip enabled, this theme takes less than **400**ms to load entirely, and the content is readable at only **50**ms. Also scores 99/100 on Pagespeed.

 ### Differences from the original Cocoa

-This theme is less minimalist than the original Cocoa, with some new features :
+This theme is less minimalist than the original Cocoa, with some new features:

 * Displays a logo on the side of the header, and there is a title different from the author name.
 * Very modular with sections and single pages.
 * Group articles by month and year.
 * Progressive images.
-* Fonts are different : stronger and sharper, with a clear identity.
+* Fonts are different: stronger and sharper, with a clear identity.
 * The font size in articles is higher, the text justified and lines are more spaced.
 * More features.